voxpupuli/puppet-augeasproviders_syslog/README.md

 [![Gemnasium](https://img.shields.io/gemnasium/hercules-team/augeasproviders_syslog.svg)](https://gemnasium.com/hercules-team/augeasproviders_syslog)

-# syslog: type/provider for syslog files for Puppet
+# syslog: types/providers for syslog files for Puppet

-This module provides a new type/provider for Puppet to read and modify syslog config files using the Augeas configuration library.
+This module provides new types/providers for Puppet to read and modify syslog config files using the Augeas configuration library.

 The advantage of using Augeas over the default Puppet `parsedfile`